In the time Chiller was at the park, it spent a large portion of that

 Work has continued on removing the central portions of the cobra roll

 support structure.
-The central evacuation stairs were
+The central evacuation stairs were removed and

-longer in sight.
+in sight.

 as of October 13, 2007